ChrisWhealy/DistributedSystemNotes/Lecture 02.md

 If the maximum network delay for message transmission is `D` seconds and the maximum time a machine spends processing a request is `R`, then the upper bound of the message handling timeout should be `2D + R` (two network journeys (send and receive) plus the remote machine's processing time).
 This would rule out the uncertainty for timeouts in a slow network, but still leave us completely unable to reason about any other types of failure.

-In distributed systems, we must deal not only with the problems of "Partial failure", but also the problem of "Unbounded Latency" (the definition given by <a href="https://dl.acm.org/profile/81453654530" target="_blank">Peter Alvaro</a> - one of Lindsey Kuper's colleagues)
+In distributed systems, we must deal not only with the problems of "Partial failure", but also the problem of "Unbounded Latency" (the definition given by [Peter Alvaro](https://dl.acm.org/profile/81453654530) - one of Lindsey Kuper's colleagues)

 ***Q:***&nbsp;&nbsp;Given they're so hard to debug, why would you want to use a distributed system?<br>
 ***A:***&nbsp;&nbsp;Well, largely because we have no choice.